cmabdulkadir/horiseon/README.md

 # horiseon
-Website that provides accessibility for SEO Company Horiseon.
+Horiseon SEO Company that strives to provide acessibility